Last updated on October 1, 2022

 From there, you can multiply that number by the average customer lifespan to get the CLTV.

-Renewal ratio is often cited as a way to determine how strong your product-market fit is.
+The renewal ratio is often cited as a way to determine how strong your product-market fit is.
 The conventional wisdom is that if your product is serving customers’ needs, they’ll renew.
-The same logic can be applied for customer loyalty
+The same logic can be applied to customer loyalty.

 When customers are loyal, they stick with you.
 So, if you see your renewal rates increasing, then it could be a signal that loyalty is increasing, too.